azdaly/NLPWork/README.md

 #### Deciding on the down-stream model to use:

 Interestingly [this paper](https://arxiv.org/abs/1907.11692) found that BERT was *under*trained, and that training it up a bit more (thus resulting in [RoBERTa](https://huggingface.co/transformers/model_doc/roberta.html)) got great results.
 Consider using that instead of BERT.

+#### Sentence-level embedding:

+ * [Sentence-BERT](https://github.com/UKPLab/sentence-transformers) - A method of generating sentence embeddings in which sentences with similar meaning will be close together in high-dimensional space.
+ * [Simply using CLS tags is remarkably effective.](https://github.com/huggingface/transformers/issues/1950#issuecomment-558770861).
+Specifically [this](https://arxiv.org/pdf/1810.04805.pdf) paper says how the token representations can be used for token-level tasks such as question-answering and sentence tagging, whereas the CLS tag can be used for things like classification.
+ * [bert-as-service](https://github.com/hanxiao/bert-as-service) - A far more popular (stars-wise) method of sentence-level embeddings than sentence Bert.

 <a name="qiwltha"/>